UKCloud/documentation/articles/openshift/oshift-how-use-netpol-v4.md

 ## Overview

-In clusters deployed since May 2021, by default you will find NetworkPolicy objects, named `allow-from-same-namespace` and `allow-from-ingress-routers` in every project created after the cluster is deployed.
+By default you will find NetworkPolicy objects, named `allow-from-same-namespace` and `allow-from-ingress-routers` in every project created after the cluster is deployed (in clusters deployed since May 2021).
 The effect of these is to ensure that pod IPs and services are only accessible from pods inside that same project, or via routes.

 This document refers to namespaces and projects.
 A project is an OpenShift construct on top of a Kubernetes namespace.
 For the purpose of this guide they can be thought of as the same thing, however, the `oc label` commands that are performed on a namespace must be applied to the namespace object, they will not work if you attempt to apply them to the project object.